If you’re old enough, the saying used to go: Milk, it does a body good.

 In other words, there’s little reason to think that any individual whole food on its own is going to ruin your diet.
-Milk isn’t dangerous.
-But milk also isn’t for everyone.
+Milk from dairy isn’t dangerous.
+In fact, milk is one of the most nutrient-dense foods you can find.
+But, milk also isn’t for everyone.
+And that’s where the answer takes shape.

 “Milk is a great source of protein, calcium, vitamin D, which are ‘nutrients of concern’ in the U.S. population,” meaning that many people don’t get enough, says Vasanti Malik, PhD, a research scientist in the department of nutrition at Harvard T.H.
 Chan School of Public Health.
 “It also contains magnesium, along with other minerals and nutrients.”